lgreski/datasciencectacontent/markdown/misc-installingRonChromebook.md

 One approach to making R work on the Chromebook is to install the Linux operating system with a tool called [crouton](https://github.com/dnschneid/crouton), short for Chromium OS [chroot](https://en.wikipedia.org/wiki/Chroot) Environment.
 Crouton enables the Chrome OS to install a linux partition, as well as the ability to toggle back and forth between Chrome and Linux.
 Once Linux is installed on the Chromebook, one can install R and RStudio, following instructions such as those in a 2016 [](r-bloggers.com) article on [Installing RStudio on Ubuntu Xenial](https://www.r-bloggers.com/how-to-install-r-on-linux-ubuntu-16-04-xenial-xerus/).

+## Target Audience

+Given that this article is a response to a question related to a high school AP statistics class, the primary audience is instructors and students in AP Statistics who which to use R and RStudio to support the instructional process.

+Data science has changed dramatically in the last 20 years, and the demand for data scientists will continue to increase for the foreseeable future.
+If you are a high school AP Statistics student reading this article, you are fortunate that your instructor is challenging you to use the types of analytic tools that are used by professional data scientists.

+Take advantage of this opportunity to develop skills that you can use to advance your career, and begin to develop the confidence that comes with figuring out how to solve ambiguous and challenging real world problems.

 ## Prerequisites

 Before we begin, we'll list a few prerequisites for the process, including: